Please ensure Javascript is enabled for purposes of website accessibility

 The vehicles most frequently used to structure private equity and venture capital investments are:

 One of the most commonly used vehicles for structuring an acquisition is the Sàrl.
-It is a private limited liability company, managed by a board of managers, for the benefit of its shareholders.
+It is a private limited liability company, managed by a sole manager or more usually a board of managers, appointed by the shareholders.
 It is characterised by a very high degree of flexibility and a very limited level of statutory prescription.
-It is thus easily tailored to the requirements of single investor or joint venture private investment.
+This makes it easy to tailor to the requirements of single investor or joint venture private investment.
 The Sàrl is check-the-box eligible.

 The SA is a public limited liability company which is able (in contrast to a Sàrl) to make offers of shares to the public, to have a wider shareholder base and to provide a high level of confidentiality for its investors.
 As a public company, it does however operate in a more extensive statutory framework than a Sàrl.